JbankParaGrandesEmpreendedores/JBankBack-End/README.md

 # JBankBack-End
-Project made by me and Bernardo for training and study propouses, with this experience we wanted to improve our technical and social abilities.
+Project developed by Pedro Gabriel Scholemberg and Bernardo Planischeck Zapelini for training and study propouses, with this experience we wanted to improve our technical and social abilities.